Chillu1/ModiBuff/README.md

 The most usual usage of this is to trigger the stack action on a custom case.
 It's a way to glue callback/event logic to stacking behaviour.

-Here we dispell all status effects if the unit has been stunned 4 times.
+Here we dispel all status effects if the unit has been stunned 4 times.

 ```csharp
 Add("StunnedFourTimesDispelAllStatusEffects")